 Foris Solutions, the parent company for six Precision Overhead Garage Door Service franchises, currently serves markets in Michigan (Detroit, Grand Rapids), Indiana (South Bend), Texas (Austin, Houston), and Delaware.

-Between the six franchise locations, the 54-vehicle fleet contains Ford pickups — mainly F-150s, a few F-250s and F-350s — and four long wheelbase Ford Transit vans.
+Between the six franchise locations, the 54-vehicle fleet consists of Ford pickups — mainly F-150s, a few F-250s and F-350s — and four long-wheelbase Ford Transit vans.
 Upfitted with boxes and racks, each vehicle carries enough supplies to take care of four appointments per day.
 Each vehicle puts on around 30,000 miles per year.